4th Grade Art Lessons

 Students can define positive and negative space and create that in their work

-Lesson inspiration from LauraLee (@2art.chambers)
+Lesson idea from LauraLee (@2art.chambers)

 Initial Design with Analogous Colors (Sketchbook Covers)